RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 # Step 1: Character movement { .activity }

-Let's start by creating a character that can move left and right, as well as climb up poles.
+Let's start by creating a character that can move left and right, as well as climb up ladders.

 ## Activity Checklist { .check }